This tour is no longer available, please see similar tours below or send an enquiry

 We have our bike fitting this morning before a warm-up ride through residential and modern Havana.
 Today we are joined by members of the Cuban Masters Road Cycling Club, veteran Cuban cyclists who regularly compete in races in their respective age groups, for an insight into competitive cycling in Cuba.
 We cycle through various city districts, stopping in the Old Town for a coffee or fruit juice at a locally run cafe in a typical urban residential community.

 From here, we depart by bus and drive eastwards to begin our tour of the island.
-On the way towards Santa Clara, we stop to eat our picnic lunch before continuing to see the Che Guevara memorial site.
+On the way towards Santa Clara, we stop to eat our picnic lunch before continuing to visit the Che Guevara memorial site.
 The pretty town of Remedios is our final stop today.
-Upon arrival, we visit a workshop where they prepare for Las Parrandas de Remedios, a lively Christmas festival in which people from the local community participate.
 Enjoy a group dinner tonight at a paladar (a traditional family-run restaurant).

 Today’s driving time is approximately four hours.